thinktandem/thinktandem.io/src/content/articles/lando-blt-acquia.md

 cd lightning
 ```

 Tell BLT about your Acquia Cloud app by setting the `machine_name` in the `blt/project.yml` file to match the `machine_name` of your Acquia app from the dashboard.
-Also make sure to use the `lightning` profile by checking the line `name: lightning` indicates the `lightning` distribution, it should by default, but if it does not change it.
+Also, make sure to use the `lightning` profile by checking that the line `name: lightning` indicates the `lightning` distribution.
+It should by default, but if it does not you should change it.

 ```yaml
 project: